What is a Tent Tag?

 Can I save a space for a friend coming a day later?

 NO. We have carefully measured and gridded our available onsite real estate, and sites are assigned on a first-come first-serve basis.
 If you are looking to camp together with friends as a group you will need to arrive together at the same time.

 Where do I go if I forgot some gear?

-No worries!- The FF Campstore will also be fully-stocked with all camping essentials and not-so-essentials!
+No worries!
+The FF Camp Store will be fully-stocked with all camping essentials and the not-so-essentials!

 What needs to happen to my campsite before I depart on Sunday?

 If you pack it in, we kindly ask that you pack it out!
 The Green Team has reached high levels of recycling in the festival over the past few years.
 2014 is the year to take the campground and offsite area recycling to the next level!
 Plan ahead now–here’s some tips:

 - Join the Revolution—and Please Recycle!
 We hope all FloydFestivarians will recycle and compost—it’s easy!
 You can get supplies and information at the Green Team tent, located by the Klean Kanteen water station, mid-field.
 Bring recycling in a clear bag to any recycling station.

 - Keep your food waste separate and bring to the specially marked bins or the compost pile in the Global Village.

 What if I am just not a camper?